akeneo/portal-helpcenter/content/md/enterprise-repository/1-get-enterprise-edition-archive.md

 ## Access to the project on the projects console

-If you have no access and if you are not a **supervisor** or **project manager**, you should contact that person to be listed under `Enterprise Repository / SSH Key Access` subtab.
-You can check who is the project manager on the `properties` tab of the Project and you can check who the Supervisor is in your company by going in `My Company / General Information` and under the section `Supervisors` you will see them listed.
+If you have not access to the project and if you are neither a **supervisor** nor **project manager**, you should request to the **Project Manager** to get you listed under `Enterprise Repository / SSH Key Access` subtab.
+You can check who is the project manager on the `properties` tab of the Project, you can also check who is the Supervisor within your company by going on `My Company / General Information` and looking on the `Supervisors` section.

-* To access the Console, from the Portal, go to `Console / Projects`
+* To access the Console, from the Portal, go to `Projects console / Projects`
 * Choose the corresponding project

 [screenshot projects list]